PubSubNet/pubsubnet-spec/DESCRIPTION.md

 - boards may have a theme, and clients can also override all themes (replacing images, dark mode, no custom user themes etc)

 - decryption private key distribution will be recommended to be done over Tox, Messenger Secret Conversations or some other secure channel
+  - incidentally Tox uses(?) deniable authentication (repudiation) which is unsuitable for any long-lived scheme

 - Tox-based personal messaging system with Tox features (?)
   - no, just recommend use tox for privatemessaging